tetra-concepts-llc/spark-training-vm/README.md

 ## We are ready to be vagrants ...
 from the project directory...

-1. vagrant up
+1. vagrant up (if you get an error, make sure you have changed directory into the project directory)
 2. vagrant ssh

 ## We are now logged into our VM
-Let us make sure everthing is running like we expect ...
+Let us make sure everything is running like we expect ...

 1. run ~/spark.sh
 2. grab a drink, spark should do its thing for a few moments and finally splash the spark ascii art
-3. type in :paste and hit enter (the :paste command tells the repl that you are going to paste and to not interperet the text until you hit CTRL-d)
+3. type in :paste and hit enter (the :paste command tells the repl that you are going to paste and to not interpret the text until you hit CTRL-d)
 4. copy and paste the following in your spark shell

   ```